kblood86/Python_API/README.md

 Google Places API is then used to find the first hotel for each city located within 5000 meters of your coordinates.

 These hotels are plotted the hotels on top of the humidity heatmap.
-The pin includes the hotel name,
+The pin includes the Hotel name, City and Country.